EberlyODL/phys010sjv11/special_relativity.md

 What Einstein did with special relativity is to propose to extend the old relativity principle to all laws of physics (not just mechanics).

-> _Principle of Relativity: All the laws of physics (not just mechanics) are the same for all observers moving at constant velocity._
+> _Principle of Relativity (ala Newton): All the laws of physics (not just mechanics) are the same for all observers moving at constant velocity._

 From this principle, the theory of special relativity follows.
-This is all there is to it.

-In particular, we have the following logic
+Here is the logic for special relativity:

 1. Maxwell's theory of electricity is true for all observers moving at constant speed.
 2. Maxwell's theory predicts that light travels at $ c= 299,792,458\; m/s$.